madskristensen/ShowTheShortcut/README.md

 ---------------------------------------

-Shows the keyboard shortcut for any command that you execute to help you learn the shortcuts you need the most.
+Shows how easy you can make the same action using only the keyboard.
+Displays the keyboard shortcut for any command that you execute to help you learn the shortcuts you need the most.

 It is also helpful for presentations where you want to display to the audience what keyboard shortcuts you are using.